By Elizabeth Bromstein, co-founder of Northern Lights Canada

 Regardless, it’s still a good idea to have a list of steps for reference.
 You can put these in a super organized spreadsheet, jot them down on a napkin, or just keep them in your head:

 10 Steps to Successful Fundraising

 1. Decide how you’re going to collect donations.
-Set up your own crowdfunding page on GoFundMe, Fundrazr or Facebook, or use one of our existing pages.
+Set up your own crowdfunding page on Fundrazr or Facebook or Chuffed or GoGetFunding (but not GoFundMe, not allowed as of April 26, 2021) or use one of our existing pages.
 You can also collect cash and cheques.
 Some people won’t want to donate online, and you need to have options for them.

 2. Set your fundraising goal; we’re encouraging this group to raise $1,000, but you can raise as much as you want and we encourage you to go higher.

 3. Create a list (or lists) of prospects: Look at your real-life friends and social media accounts, and ask yourself who is most likely to donate.
 These are your top prospects.
 That doesn’t mean to ignore everyone else.
 You’re sure to be surprised.
 Just note who is most likely to donate and easiest to ask.
 The people with whom you’re not connected on social media will have to be contacted in other ways.

 4. Familiarize yourself with the refugee stories.
 Write them down and get to know them.
 If you’re asked about them, you want to be able to talk about who these people are and why they need our help.